Pseudo-Labeling for Massively Multilingual Speech Recognition: Transferring to LibriSpeech

 To see how well the multilingual models perform on out-of-domain audio, we evaluate them on LibriSpeech in Table~\ref{librispeech_performance}.
 Word error rate (WER) is reported both using greedy decoding and using a beam search for

-where $p^{\text{LM}}$ is the probability according to an external 4-gram LM, and $\alpha,\beta$ are set using a small grid search on the dev sets.
+where $p_{\theta}(\y|\x)$ is the probability of transcript $\y$ given input audio $\x$ according to the acoustic model, $p^{\text{LM}}(\y)$ is the probability of $\y$ according to an external 4-gram word-level LM trained on the LibriSpeech LM corpus, $|\y|$ denotes the length of $\y$, and $\alpha,\beta$ are set using a small grid search on the dev sets.
 We find that the multilingual model fine-tuned with all VP PLs performs much better on LibriSpeech across all settings.
 It can be seen from Table \ref{librispeech_split}, in which test-other is split by the duration of utterances, that the improvement is due mostly to the model's ability to process longer sequences acquired from training on the longer VP utterances (see Sec.~\ref{cropping}).

 We also demonstrate the base model's transfer capability by fine-tuning it either on the 100h or 960h subset of LibriSpeech (Table \ref{librispeech_performance}, ``CV $\to$ LS-\{100,960\}'').
-With fine-tuning on LibriSpeech, performance is significantly improved for the 100h setup over the 100h-only training, while with 960h performance is similar or slightly worse.
+During fine-tuning, instead of 2 SpecAugment masks (Sec. \ref{lid_section}), we use 10 masks, as in \cite{likhomanenko2021slimipl}, which we found yielded better performance.
+With fine-tuning on LibriSpeech, performance is greatly improved for the 100h setup over the 100h-only training, while with 960h performance is similar or slightly worse.
 We have not yet made these comparisons for the CV+VP models, but our other results suggest that similar benefits may be observed.